SowinskiBraeden/schedule-generator/README.md

 Here is the list of commands.

 Note: to show a basic error table, include `show_error` in your command args.
+Note: to stop any animations for loading, us `noanim` at the end of your command args.

 1. Collect latest data from files and generate timetable
 ```